RezaShahrestani/programme/courses/Foundation/git/assignment.md

 - `git branch <branch-name>` - to create a new branch named `<branch-name>`
 - `git checkout <branch-name>` - to move to a branch named `<branch-name>`
 - `git add <file_name>` - tell git to start tracking a file and to update what will be committed
-- `git add .` - tell git to add to staging for commit all modified files
+- `git add .` - add all modified files to staging for commit
 - `git commit -m "commit_message"` - commit (save) your changes
 - `git push origin <branch-name>` - push (upload) your changes in your current branch to your GitHub repository into the branch named `<branch-name>`.